Moremar/IT_tutorials/Node.js/README.md

   });

 // parametrized query
-db.execute('INSERT INTO products(title, price, image_url, description) '
-         + 'VALUES (?, ?, ?, ?)',
+db.execute('INSERT INTO products(title, price, image_url, description) VALUES (?, ?, ?, ?)',
-           [ this.title, this.price, this.imageUrl, this.description ]
+           [ this.title, this.price, this.imageUrl, this.description ])
     .then( ... )
     .catch( ... );
 ```